johnfairh/RubyGateway/SourceDocs/User Guide.md

 *more details to understand*

-Do not access RubyBridge APIs from more than one thread ever.
+Do not access RubyGateway APIs from more than one thread ever.

 ## Caveats and Gotchas